 San Francisco is one of the West Coast’s premier locations for live corporate events, trade-shows, exhibits, and conventions.
-Video Tech Services offers the best audio visual labor and crew in the Bay Area.
+Video Tech Services offers the best audio visual contractor and crew in the Bay Area.

 There are many popular venues in San Francisco and the East bay, all of which are moments away from the spectacular view of the San Francisco Bay area.
-Our audio visual labor pool has been recruited and meticulously handpicked to ensure we provided the highest quality AV labor, staff & crew.
+Our audio visual contractor pool has been recruited and meticulously handpicked to ensure we provided the highest quality AV contractor, staff & crew.
 We service the Monterey Peninsula, up through San Jose, Santa Clara, the East bay, Oakland, San Francisco and Napa Valley.
 VTS offers San Francisco and the Bay Area expert audio visual technicians who are skilled in every aspect of sound, lighting, video and computers.
 We staff public and private events, including but not limited to, corporate events, exhibits, conventions, trade-shows, award shows, and broadcast television events.
 Depending on the size of your event, you might need just one or all of these positions:

 - A1 (Audio Engineer): The A1 directs the set up, placement, tuning, operation, and strike of the entire audio system.
 The A1 is primarily used in the General Session and large Breakout Room environment.